 The detailed workplan for the GWPO and Technical Committee are provided in Volume 2 of the 2012 Workplan.
-Following is a summary of the main activities planned during the year.
-These activities are based on a "continuity" budget scenario which will necessarily be scaled back as discussed in Section 2.3.
+Following is a summary of the main activities planned during the year under the "continuity" budget.
+The GWPO workplan also includes activities resulting from the GWP Mid-Term Review presented to the FPG and Steering Committee meetings in November.
+A summary of these activities is presented in Section 4.4.